mahoney1/test/test2.md

 Using is easy-peasy :last_quarter_moon_with_face: - find your topic area, and check out related answers/resolutions.
 If you don't see one - go to Stack Overflow to create a problem report - see ~ [**Creating S/O issues**](#issue) below

 Our [Documentation](https://hyperledger.github.io/composer) page should be the 'first port of call' to understand concepts/examples/usage.
-Also check out the [Reference](https://hyperledger.github.io/composer/reference/reference-index.html) section
+Also check out the [Reference](https://hyperledger.github.io/composer/reference/reference-index.html) section to understand how to use the CLI/ACLs/APIs and a glossary of terms used.
 Our [Tutorials](https://hyperledger.github.io/composer/tutorials/tutorials.html) should be done to consolidate your learning
 <a name="top"></a>
 ***